우리에 대해

 - The competition will be judged from the printed image during the meeting.

-- We are requesting/encouraging members to submit a digital file of their printed image by the meeting time for display on the SPS website.
+- We are requesting/encouraging members to please submit a digital file of their printed image by the meeting time for display on the SPS website.

 - The digital version of the printed image is to be sized appropriately; files are to be re-named using the SPS naming convention: